Ian2020/ledgerawk/README.md

 ```
 # Comment line
-# Line format: REGEX¬POSTING1¬POSTING2
+# Line format: FILE¬TRANSACTION¬POSTING1¬POSTING2
 # Example:
-IKEA¬Assets:IKEA¬Expenses:IKEA
+bank.ldg¬IKEA¬Assets:IKEA¬Expenses:IKEA
 ```

-Given a transaction like so:
+Given a transaction like so in a file bank.ldg:

 ```
 2019/05/24 * CARD PAYMENT TO IKEA LTD,16.60 GBP, RATE 1.00/GBP ON 22-05-2019